-The same applies for planning GCOS Actions to improve the systems of observations sustaining the ECVs in the Implementation Plan.
-A striking example is "Action O35: Satellite sea ice" which aims at ensuring the adequacy of the satellite-based observing system for the four ECV products although these require very different satellite technologies.
+The same applies for planning GCOS Actions to improve the systems of observations sustaining 251 the ECVs in the Implementation Plan.
+A striking example is "Action O35: Satellite sea ice" which 252 aims at ensuring the adequacy of the satellite-based observing system for the four ECV products 253 although these require very different satellite technologies.
 In (GCOS 2021, Table 9.
-Status of Implementation Plan Ocean Actions), the status of this action is given a score of 4 ("progress on track"), but an extended comment in Appendix B details the answer into the different variables and their required satellite missions, noting that the score depends heavily on which ECV Product is considered.
-The final score is indeed described as a mix of 4 ("progress on track") for sea-ice concentration and drift at coarse resolution, 3 ("underway with significant progress") for the same variables at higher resolution, and 2 ("started but little progress") for sea-ice thickness (noting the same variables at higher resolution in the main body of the report, it is clear that the single-ECV model is sub-optimal for following progress and plan actions really needed for this ECV.
+Status of 254 Implementation Plan Ocean Actions), the status of this action is given a score of 4 ("progress on 255 track") but an extended comment in Appendix B details the answer into the different variables and 256 their required satellite missions, noting that the score depends heavily on which ECV Product is 257 considered.
+The final score is indeed described as a mix of 4 ("progress on track") for sea-ice 258 concentration and drift at coarse resolution, 3 ("underway with significant progress") for the same 259 variables at higher resolution, and 2 ("started but little progress") for sea-ice thickness (noting the 260 potential imminent gap in availability of polar altimetry missions).
+Since the overall score of 4 261 is the only one reported in the main body of the report, it is clear that the single-ECV model is 262 sub-optimal for following progress and plan actions really needed for this ECV.
+263

-Another negative consequence of the single-ECV model is to slow the development of CDRs for the four ECV products.
-In GCOS (2016), GCOS estimates an annual cost for generating satellitebased CDRs to US\$ 1-10 millions for each ECV (see e.g. Action O35 for sea ice, O36 for ocean colour, O8 for sea-surface temperature, etc...).
-In essence, these actions strengthen the concept of a "funding unit per ECV".
-Compared to ECVs consisting of one or two geophysical variables, ECVs that are umbrellas for different variables have to spread their "funding unit" across more CDRs, especially if they require very different Earth Observation techniques.
-As a result they lose traction and make slower progress towards fulfilling the GCOS requirements.
+Another negative consequence of the single-ECV model is to slow the development of CDRs 264 for the four ECV products.
+In GCOS (2016), GCOS estimates an annual cost for generating 265 satellite-based CDRs to US\$ 1-10 millions for each ECV (see e.g. Action O35 for sea ice, O36 266 for ocean colour, O8 for sea-surface temperature, etc...).
+In essence, these actions strengthen the 267 concept of a "funding unit per ECV".
+Compared to ECVs consisting of one or two geophysical 268 variables, ECVs that are umbrellas for different variables have to spread their "funding unit" across 269 more CDRs, especially if they require very different EO techniques.
+As a result they lose traction 270 and make slower progress towards fulfilling the GCOS requirements.
+271